wei-shen-wang/PoDemFan_N-detect_ATPG_Test_Compression/README.md

 ## Appendix
 ### PODEM
-Specification of modifed parts from the  source code of PODEM provided by the VLSI Testing course in National Taiwan University.
+Specification of modified parts from the  source code of PODEM provided by the VLSI Testing course in National Taiwan University.

 - New file: `tdfatpg.cpp`
 - Modified files: